sandialabs/sibl/geo/doc/dual/README.md

 # Lessons

-Below are lessons that demonstrate how to use the *SIBL Mesh Engine*.
+Learn how to use the *SIBL Mesh Engine* with the lessons below:

 * Configuration
   * [00](lesson_00.md).
 Verify the [configuration](../../../config/README.md).